5jt/dyalog-cookbook/manuscript/01_intro.md

 * To know how to use namespaces, classes and instances.
 The utility code in the Cookbook is packaged as namespaces and classes.
   This is the form in which it is easiest for you to slide the code into your app without name conflicts.

   We recommend you use classes to organise your own code [^classes].
 But even if you don't, you need to know at least how to use classes.
-This is a deep subject, but all you need to know is the basics: how to call the static methods of a class (sufficient in most cases) or how to create an instance of a class and using its methods and properties.
+This is a deep subject, but all you need to know is the basics: how to call the static methods of a class (sufficient in most cases) or how to create an instance of a class and use its methods and properties.

   See _Dyalog Programmer's Reference Guide_ for an introduction.